-There I was, working on my exciting new program for all of you (seriously, this is going to be one of the most ambitious and fun offerings I’ve ever created…stay tuned!).
+There I was, working on an exciting new program for my audience.
 And I was struggling for words.

 Yes.
 Me.
 Struggling for words.
 Alert the media.

 It was one of those moments as a marketer when you question your own expertise.
 I mean, c’mon, I do this for clients every single day!
 Why was I doubting my message?

 When it comes to our work for others, we have it nailed, don’t we?
 We can spot their mistakes as if they were bright neon arrows.
 We can detect the inconsistencies, see the creative brilliance or connect dots that might seem so obvious…to us.
 As observers.

 The power of objectivity shows itself to be a sly little superpower, doesn’t it?